indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-3.md

 Validating the input is an important part of the job.
 We have to make sure that the client is sending valid data to be stored, or we could end up having many inconsistencies on database.

 1. The system should not allow a weak password.
-That being said, a valid password should have:
+That being said, a valid password for this sample project should have:
   + At least 6 characters
   + At least 1 letter and 1 digit